Ordisoftware/Hebrew-Calendar/README.md

 - Fix screen location of the show "new in version" box when app starts minimized.
 - Fix auto web check update shows some error message (must not).
+- Fix Hebrew date template for the month view that is capitalized on rendering.

 #### 2022.09.25 - Version 9.33